hgschmie/factorio-filter-combinator/README.md

   [raiguard's factorio library](https://mods.factorio.com/mod/flib).

 - [Nexela's stdlib](https://mods.factorio.com/mod/stdlib) was a big
   inspiration for the event driven design.
-Right now, the mod is using stdlib but I can see lifting the relevant pieces into framework.
+With no official release of stdlib for factorio 2.0 in sight, the relevant pieces are lifted here and patched for 2.0 compatibility.

 ## License/copyrights